Optimal quantum key distribution networks: capacitance versus security: Introduction

 The global features of quantum communication networks are strongly dependent on the spatial distribution of the users.
 Recent theoretical works developed a random network approach to large-scale quantum communication networks based on optical fibers~\cite{brito2020} or satellite links~\cite{brito2021} and analyzed their connectivity, nodes distance and the presence of small world features \cite{brito2020,brito2021}.

 In this work we employ the tools of classical network science to devise a strategy of optimization of quantum communication networks.
 PLOB bound can be indeed circumvented by means of intermediate repeaters \cite{pirandola2019}, either of quantum~\cite{azuma2022} or classical nature (trusted nodes~\cite{salvail2010,mehic2020}), that help the communication between distant parties.
 With few notable exceptions~\cite{joshi2020}, most field tests of metropolitan-scale quantum networks to date are based on point-to-point architecture and they involve trusted nodes, see Refs. \cite{elliott2005,peev2009,sasaki2011,wang2014,chen2021}.
 Trusted nodes in general lower the security of the network~\cite{scarani2009,salvail2010, solomons2022}.
 Consequently, in designing a QKD network the following question arises naturally: given a set of QKD users, what is the optimal way to connect them to fulfill a given rate/security target, assuming that all trusted nodes have a certain probability $p$ of being leaky?
-Here we address this optimization problem by introducing a \textit{quantum efficiency functional}, that balances the quantum security and the quantum communication rate for each pair of users in the network.
-We develop an algorithm that maximizes the quantum efficiency and constructs the optimal network, that we refer to as maximal quantum efficiency network.
-We then investigate, for a random distribution of users in the plane, the average properties of these optimal networks.
-Their performance is evaluated by studying the scaling of average properties as a function of the number of nodes and of the network extension.
-While the quantum communication rate is linked to geometrical properties, such as the average distance between users, the security depends on the topology.
-The optimization algorithm therefore goes beyond standard dynamic programming methods such the Dijkstra algorithm~\cite{dijkstra1959}, that was previously employed in the context of quantum repeater network optimization~\cite{meter2013}.
+Here we address this optimization problem by introducing a \textit{quantum communication efficiency functional}, that balances the quantum security and the quantum communication rate for each pair of users in the network.